TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 **<a name="groupsparse"/>TMB Users</a>**

 Created [TMB Users](https://groups.google.com/forum/#!forum/tmb-users) google group so that users can answer each other's questions rather than load up the "issues" on the TMB github repository.

+**<a name="additonal"/>Additional Notes</a>**

+* Fix sdreport() for singular hessian cases (avoid crash, just output NaN)

+* Include an option to suppress warnings from CHOLMOD during optimization
+_Notes_: Now the warnings are disabled by default.
+They can be activated by adding newtonOption(obj,silent=FALSE).
+However, you will know that they would have been generated if “ustep” is less than one.

 <a name="admbfoundation"/>
 ADMB Foundation Meeting